garysheng/faithwalk-os/poems/the-great-deformation.md

 He seized what's good but changed the core—
 Schools should help kids hear God's call,
-Instead it trains them to adore
+Instead they train them to adore
-Obedient work that makes souls small.
+Soul-crushing work that keeps them small.

 Work was meant to serve our gifts,
 Advance the Kingdom we hold dear,